From the food we buy to the gifts we give, there are ways to make your family Christmas a little bit greener.

-On average, every Canadian produces 720 kilograms of municipal waste per year, with the holiday season producing 25% more waste than comparable times during the year.
-Leftover holiday food, gift wrapping, plastic packaging, and household goods all contribute to this problem.
-For comparison, we create more waste per capita than the USA, and double that of Japan.
+On average, every Canadian produces 720 kilograms of municipal waste per year.
+The holiday season produces 25% more waste than other times of the year.
+Leftover holiday food, gift wrapping, plastic packaging, and household goods contribute to the growing number.

 Take a step closer to a green Christmas by renting a real tree.
 A real Christmas tree is more sustainable than its artificial counterpart.
 And to be more sustainable, you’d have to use your fake fir for about 20 years.

 If you choose to buy a tree, make sure it’s locally grown.
 After the holidays, maybe municipalities offer Christmas tree pick up and turn it into mulch, or you can use it on your property as a habitat for birds and other critters.

 You may have been reusing wrapping paper last year, but there’s a great chance that roll contains plastic, foil, or glitter.
 Make sure to eliminate non-recyclable elements when choosing wrapping materials.

 One way to know if you’re using recyclable wrapping paper is to use the scrunch test.
 Scrunch up a piece of the wrapping paper in your hands, then let it go.
 If the paper remains scrunched up, it can be recycled.
 If it unfolds on its own, it may contain non-recyclable elements.

 Ribbons and bows add a beautiful, personalized touch to presents, but these trimmings could be harmful to the environment – choose natural items if possible.